nicolas-carolo/auru/README.md

 ### Features

-* Check for new updates
+* Install and download a new AUR package
+* Remove installed AUR packages
-* Possibility of install new updates
+* Check and install new updates for AUR packages
+* Build already downloaded AUR packages
+* List all installed AUR packages

 ## MINIMUM REQUIREMENTS